-Water, Water, Every Where—And Now Scientists Know Where It Came From
+Water, Water, Every Where — And Now Scientists Know Where It Came From

 What they found was much less hydrogen than in more ordinary meteorites.

-Still, what was there would be enough to explain plenty of Earth's water—at least several times the amount of water in the Earth's present-day oceans.
-"It's a very big quantity of water in the initial material," says Piani.
+Still, what was there would be enough to explain plenty of Earth's water — at least several times the amount of water in the Earth's present-day oceans.
+"It's a very big quantity of water in the initial material," Piani says.
 "And this was never really considered before."

-What's more, the team also measured the deuterium to hydrogen ratio in the meteorites, and found that it's very similar to what's known to exist in the interior of the Earth--which also contains a lot of water.
+What's more, the team also measured the deuterium-to-hydrogen ratio in the meteorites and found that it's similar to what's known to exist in the interior of the Earth — which also contains a lot of water.
 This is additional evidence that there's a link between our planet's water and the basic building materials that were present when it formed.

-The findings pleased Anne Peslier, a planetary scientist at NASA's Johnson Space Center in Houston, Texas, who wasn't part of the research team but has a special interest in water.
+The findings pleased Anne Peslier, a planetary scientist at NASA's Johnson Space Center in Houston, who wasn't part of the research team but has a special interest in water.

-"I was happy because it makes it nice and simple," says Peslier.
+"I was happy because it makes it nice and simple," Peslier says.
 "We don't have to invoke complicated models where we have to bring material, water-rich material from the outer part of the solar system."

-She says the delivery of so much water from way out there would have required something unusual to disturb the orbits of this water-rich material, like Jupiter having a little trip inside the inner solar system.
+She says the delivery of so much water from way out there would have required something unusual to disturb the orbits of this water-rich material, such as Jupiter having a little trip inside the inner solar system.

 "So here, we just don't need Jupiter.
 We don't need to do anything weird.
-We just grab the material that was there where the Earth formed, and that's where the water comes from," says Peslier.
+We just grab the material that was there where the Earth formed, and that's where the water comes from," Peslier says.

-Even if a lot of the water was there at the start, however, she thinks some water must have arrived later on.
+Even if a lot of the water was there at the start, however, she thinks some must have arrived later on.
 "I think it's both," she says.

 Despite these convincing results, she says, there's still plenty of watery mysteries to plumb.
-For example, researchers are still trying to determine exactly how much water is locked deep inside the Earth, but it's surely substantial—several ocean's worth.
+For example, researchers are still trying to determine exactly how much water is locked deep inside the Earth, but it's surely substantial — several oceans' worth.

-"There is more water down beneath our feet," says Peslier, "than there is that you see at the surface."
+"There is more water down beneath our feet," Peslier says, "than there is that you see at the surface."